-TransAlta may provide email and the Internet to employees and contractors to conduct business, promote work-related research and enhance internal and external communication.
+TransAlta may provide email and the Internet to Personnel to conduct business, promote work-related research and enhance internal and external communication.
 This means you need to take reasonable care to protect TransAlta's systems, reputation and information.

 Remember that TransAlta's property should only be used to advance its business purposes and goals.
-Limited personal use of TransAlta's electronic systems is permitted if it is consistent with this Code of Conduct and applicable corporate policies and does not interfere with a person's work obligations.
-For further guidance, see Policy 133 (linked below).
+Limited personal use of TransAlta's electronic systems is permitted if it is consistent with this Code of Conduct and applicable laws and corporate policies and does not interfere with a person's work obligations.
+In addition, it is the responsibility of all Personnel to be familiar with TransAlta's policies relating to information security and to take necessary and appropriate steps to prevent unauthorized access to TransAlta's systems and information.
+For further guidance, see Policy 133 Acceptable Use of Information Systems.